RahulRajasekharuni/SQL-Server-SSAS-Multidimensional-MDX-/README.md

 There are examples of;

 -Tuples & sets

 -Hierarchy with Children

 -Ancestors and Ascendants

 -Descendants, firstchild and lastchild

 -siblings

 -Year and month functions

 -Last and parallel period functions

 -Top/Bottom Count/percentage

 -Union and Rank

 -Intersect and Except

--Subcubs
+-Subcubes

 -hierarchize

 -order and filter

 -Format_String

 -KPI code with Case and IIF statements